inkstitch/inkstitch/collections/_tutorial/en/routing.md

 When you adapt the repeat value for the centerline underlay in the [params dialog](/docs/params/) to an odd value, the satin column will start and end at the same side.
 This can be an easy option to avoid manual running stitches for routing.

 ## Fill Routing Options

+Ink/Stitch  is quite tolerant with open path fills.
+It is still better to close the paths with a fill color.

 ### Start- and Stop commands